 By the way, I have no idea if the science around thoughts, as explained in Think Like A Dog, is actually 0%, 50% or 100% true.
 But it sounded true, and I will be wearing a tinfoil hat from now on.

-Think Like a Dog is on digital download 6 July and DVD on 20 July:
+Think Like a Dog is available on digital download and DVD

 Watch the Think like A Dog trailer now (or scroll down for more…):